March 9 — April 27, 2019

 Study the basic principles of digital photography, including camera functions, photographic processes, and post-production rendering.
 In this course, you will learn communication skills designed to strengthen the creative, technical, and conceptual abilities of photographers.
 Experiment and hone your technical craft in our state-of-the-art digital labs with current Adobe software, and a studio equipped with strobe and hot lighting.
 This class is open to the use of any camera, from smart-phone to DSLR.

 The Portfolio Prep course is designed for students interested in applying to art schools and colleges.
 This includes any media or concentration including studio or digital visual arts.
 You will create a well-rounded portfolio that follows the expectations of prestigious art programs.
 You’ll then apply this knowledge to your own work, showcasing the uniqueness and skill that you possess as an artist.
 In addition to artistic skill development, you will learn the standards of presentation for portfolio reviews and familiarize yourself with the admissions process.

 Acting on Camera

 Get comfortable in front of the lens!
-Beginning with on-camera interviews, instruction focuses on understanding technical and emotional adjustments required for working in front of the camera, working in a relaxed and truthful way, and developing intimacy with the camera.
-Participants hone their acting techniques through moment-to-moment exercises, as well as monologue work with emphasis on close-ups, simple scenes, commercials and cold readings.
+Beginning with on-camera interviews, this course focuses on understanding the technical and the emotional adjustments required for working in front of the camera.
+You’ll practice working in a relaxed and truthful way, developing intimacy with the camera.
+Participants hone their acting techniques through moment-to-moment exercises, as well as monologue work with an emphasis on close-ups, simple scenes, commercials, and cold readings.